aiocat/gec/README.txt

   https://aiocat.gitlab.io/gecs

 This project is still under-development.
 Please use at your own risk!
-For documentation, please visit:
+For documentation, please visit (planned):

   https://gitlab.com/aiocat/gec/doc

-Gec VM is distributed under MIT license. for more information:
+Gec is distributed under MIT license. for more information:

   https://gitlab.com/aiocat/gec/-/blob/main/LICENSE